mytarget-test-team/seismograph/docs/selenium_simple.rst

 Simple usage
 ============

-You can create you test script in context selenium extension.
-Browser will be started and stopped automatically.
+You can to create you test script in context selenium extension.
+Browser will started and stopped by automatically.

 .. code-block:: python